mozilla/normandy/docs/user/actions/preference-experiment.rst

 ------------------
 Preference experiments save the value of preferences before changing them, but often you may want to respect users who have already modified the preference you're testing.
-Preference filters allow you to do this in :doc:`filter expressions </user/filter_expressions>`:
+Preference studies allow you to do this in :doc:`filters
+</user/filters>`:

 .. code-block:: javascript